 Xàbia is a wonderful place to explore.
 Its beaches are renowned for their beauty, the waters for their snorkeling and diving opportunities.
-The headlands and natural parks offer stunning opportunities to walk through nature and enjoy superb views.
-And our mountain on Montgó, looming up above us to the north, providing a protective boom from the savage northern winds, is always worth a climb.
+The headlands and natural parks offer stunning opportunities to walk through nature and enjoy superb views whilst our mountain on Montgó, looming up above us to the north, providing a protective boom from the savage northern winds, is always worth a climb.
+And, of course, Xàbia has its history stretching back many centuries through medieval, Moorish and Roman times and beyond.

-But there are many other places to visit, sights that might not necessarily be well-known or obvious to both the residents and the visitor.
-We call them ‘Hidden Xàbia’.
+But there are many other places to visit, sights that might not necessarily be well-known or obvious to both the residents and the visitor, other history to learn which might explain such queries as to why the town doesn’t have a railway, for example, or when a poor donkey was bombed by the Italians .

 If Only Trees Could Talk